newrelic/newrelic-python-agent/PROCESS.rst

 the page.

 If preparing in advance and don't know the full version number, use ``X`` for the last number.
-When you go to release you should change as instances of ``X`` and *ALSO* reset the date/time for the release else it will show the date/time for the old page.
+When you go to release you should change all instances of ``X`` and **ALSO** reset the date/time for the release else it will show the date/time for the old page.

 When renaming ``X`` and saving page, in a separate window check that you can get to the page in question.
-If it goes into a redirect loop then you need to go into the page and find 'Url Redirects' down the bottom of page and delete and bogus URL redirects.
+If it goes into a redirect loop then you need to go into the page and find 'Url Redirects' down the bottom of page and delete any bogus URL redirects.
 This may only be an issue if you accidentally publish the page with ``X`` and rename afterwards, so make sure the ``X`` is changed before publishing.
-Either way, perhaps check there are no redirects as they shouldn't been needed on new page.
+Either way, perhaps check there are no redirects as they shouldn't be needed on new page.

-Note that in publishing page and saying that it is ready for publication will make it public straight away, there is no review process.
+Note that publishing the page by saying that it is ready for publication will make it public straight away, there is no review process.

 18. Update the ``python_agent_version`` configuration to ``A.B.C.D`` in APM